How to Plan and Execute a Startup Launch

 This will determine how you prioritize channels and tactics.
 Do not aim for virality.
 Focus on traction within your target niche.

-Step 2: Build Your Early Email List
+Build Your Early Email List

 The most powerful asset for your launch is a warm email list of people interested in what you are building.